-'This week, it's going to get bad': U.S. Surgeon General says people need to take coronavirus seriously
+'This week, it's going to get bad': U.S. Surgeon general says people need to take coronavirus seriously

-WASHINGTON — U.S. Surgeon General Dr. Jerome Adams warned Monday that the coronavirus outbreak will worsen this week and said that people across the country are not taking the threat seriously enough.
+WASHINGTON — Surgeon General Jerome Adams warned Monday that the coronavirus outbreak will worsen this week and said people across the country are not taking the threat seriously enough.

 "I want America to understand this week, it's going to get bad," Adams said in an interview on the "TODAY" show.